 You are encouraged, in the first instance, to raise issues directly with the relevant member of staff or the Advice Zone (please see the Early Resolution section of the Student Complaints Regulations and the FAQs below).
 You may wish to talk to the Students’ Union for advice and support:

 The General Data Protection Regulations (GDPR) have now replaced the Data Protection Act.
 An explanation of how the University will use your data can be found here and in the Communication Plan below.
 Please note that in accordance with GDPR Regulations any third party supporting evidence will only be accepted if it is accompanied by a completed Third Party Consent Form.

 Previous years’ regulations are available on request from the Student Casework Unit.
 Please email: email@example.com

 The University aims to ensure that its quality standards are adhered to in the conduct of its examinations.
-Consequently it has a process in place to allow you to report any issues related to the conduct of an examination with which you were unhappy.
-Further details on how to report an issue with an examination can be found here
+Consequently a separate process has been put in place to allow you to report any issues related to the conduct of an examination with which you were unhappy.
+This should be submitted within five working days of the examination taking place.